X-lab2017/oss101/Assignments/Assignment-typo.md

 *Be gentle.* Problem-related stress can make people seem rude or stupid even when they're not.

-*Reply to a first offender off-line.* There is no need of public humiliationfor someone who may have made an honest mistake.
+*Reply to a first offender off-line.* There is no need of public humiliation for someone who may have made an honest mistake.
 A real newbie may not know how to search archives or where the FAQ is stored or posted.

 *If you don't know for sare, say so!* A wrong but authoritative-sounding answer is worse than none at all.
 Don't point anyone down a wrong path simply because it's fun to sound like an expert.
 Be humble and honest; set a good example for both the querent and your peers.